 Have you ever tried sketching your outfit of the day?
 Let us know in the comments!

-Devon studies Visual Arts and Romance Languages & Literatures at Bowdoin College and calls Los Angeles and Pittsburgh home.
-She is currently learning more about the clothing design community as a MyBodyModel Creative Assistant.
-Devon’s interest in fashion emerged as a child when her mother taught her the basics of sewing.
-She later conducted research on sustainable clothing before creating and exhibiting a series of garments made from recycled materials.
-In her free time, she enjoys singing, learning languages, swimming in the ocean, and finding the perfect tea for a rainy day.
+Devon is an artist, designer, and educator who calls Los Angeles and Pittsburgh home.
+She studied Visual Arts and Romance Languages & Literatures at Bowdoin College.
+Devon is currently learning more about the clothing design community as MyBodyModel’s Creative Content Coordinator.
+Her interest in fashion emerged as a child after learning sewing basics from her mother, and she later created and exhibited a series of sustainable garments made from reused materials.
+In her free time, she enjoys singing, learning languages, and finding the perfect tea for a rainy day.